·

 1 can of pie filling will be plenty with some left over.

 If you’d like to make your own canned blueberry pie filling, use my recipe!
-Can in pints to have just enough to make these and few tablespoons left for topping your ice cream. 😊
+You can put it in pints to have just enough to make these and a few tablespoons left to top your ice cream. 😊

 Nutrition